zyna-b/zyna-b/README.md

 **Developer | AI Engineer | Mobile & Web App Creator**

 Hi, I’m Zainab Hamid — a passionate and innovative full-stack developer and AI engineer with a knack for creating responsive, intuitive, and cutting-edge solutions.
-From building sleek mobile and web apps to experimenting with machine learning models, I aim to deliver exceptional digital experiences.
+From building sleek  web apps to experimenting with machine learning and Deep Learning models, I aim to deliver exceptional digital experiences.

 ---

 ## 🧠 Experience

-**👩‍💻 Chief Developer** — Technologistics.pk
+**👩‍💻 Chief Developer** — Codantrix
 *Nov 2024 – Present*
 Developing & maintaining modern web applications with a focus on responsiveness and performance.
 Working in cross-functional teams, optimizing site quality, and ensuring top-tier user experiences.

 **🎤 Head of Events** — AI Society, The Superior University
 *Feb 2025 – Present*
 Leading AI-based events, workshops, and knowledge-sharing sessions.
-Organized AI sessions and workshops like "Python for AI & ML" to educate the tech community.
+Organized AI sessions and workshops to educate the tech community.

 ---